 When can I get a COVID-19 vaccine?

 The goal is for everyone to be able to easily get a COVID-19 vaccine when large amounts are available.
-The vaccine supply will be very limited at first.
-That’s why the state made this list with three phases:
+Because of limited early supplies, the state created phases for priority access:

-Phase 1: Includes those at high risk for getting COVID-19 when the supply is limited.
+Phase 1: Includes those at high risk for getting COVID-19, and when the vaccine supply is limited.

-Phase 2: Targets more high-risk groups not included in Phase 1 as more shots become available.
+Phase 2: Targets more high-risk groups not included in Phase 1, as more vaccines become available.

-Phase 3: Available to everyone when there is a lot of supply.
-The state estimates that the public can get the shot this summer.
+Phase 3: The state estimates that the general public can get the COVID-19 vaccine starting April 15.
 Note: This will depend on how soon vaccines are produced and other vaccines become available.

 The state says it will provide a COVID-19 vaccine to everyone in California who wants it.